 Although selenium deficiency is rare, many people around the world have insufficient selenium intake for optimal functioning.
 For example, suboptimal selenium status has been found in people throughout Europe, the United Kingdom, and the Middle East (

 Brazil nuts are a highly effective way to maintain or increase your selenium intake.
-In fact, one study in 60 people found that eating two Brazil nuts per day was as effective as taking a selenium supplement at raising selenium levels (
+In fact, one study of 59 people found that eating two Brazil nuts per day was as effective as taking a selenium supplement at raising selenium levels (

-Summary Brazil nuts are rich in selenium.
-One nut can contain 175% of the RDI.
+Brazil nuts are rich in selenium.
+One nut can contain 175% DV.
 Selenium is an essential trace element that is vital for your immune system, thyroid gland, and cell growth.